BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

   - Setting values programmatically through the API (TODO, effectively same as below);
   - Processing user input from the UI (TODO, effectively same as above);

-> [!NOTE]
->
-> - Settings not present in the blueprint will be removed from the settings JSON file;
+>• Settings not present in the blueprint will be removed from the settings JSON file;
-> - Invalid settings values will be replaced with their respective default value as specified in the blueprint;
+>• Invalid settings values will be replaced with their respective default value as specified in the blueprint;
-> - New settings are automatically introduced to the settings JSON file when new settings are added to the schema;
+>• New settings are automatically introduced to the settings JSON file when new settings are added to the schema;
-> - Therefore, mod authors can safely add or remove settings from the blueprint without worrying about inconsistencies in the settings JSON file.
+>Therefore, mod authors can safely add or remove settings from the blueprint without worrying about inconsistencies in the settings JSON file.
+{.is-success}
 ### Localization support

 In your blueprint, you can define localization handles for various elements of the configuration, including: